kjhull/Assignment11_GUI/README.md

 pip install -r requirements.txt
 ```

-If you would like to just test out the GUI, go to the folder with your cloned repo and type the following:
+To test out the GUI, go to the folder with your cloned repo and type the following in the command prompt:
 ```
 python Assignment11-GUI.py
 ```